geometric-kernels/GeometricKernels/docs/index.rst

    $ source [env_name]/bin/activate

 First of all, you will need to install `LAB <https://github.com/wesselb/lab>`_, the library that makes it possible for GeometricKernels to be backend-independent.
-To do this, follow `these instructions <https://gist.github.com/wesselb/4b44bf87f3789425f96e26c4308d0adc>`_.
+To do this, follow `the instructions <https://gist.github.com/wesselb/4b44bf87f3789425f96e26c4308d0adc>`_.

 After getting ``LAB``, to install GeometricKernels, run